shenlab-sinai/region_analysis/README.md

 # region_analysis

 Region_analysis is a package derived and extended from region_analysis.pl in diffReps package.
 It is a utility to annotate the genomic intervals like the peak list of ChIP-seq or other interval lists from the genomic research.
-Now it supports human (hg19), mouse (mm9, mm10), rat (rn4), chimpanzee (panTro4), rhesus macaque (rheMac2), and horse (equCab2).
 New genomes will be added.
 Any question or suggestion is welcome!
 If you want new genome to be added, please open an issue.

+Now the annotation databases could be downloaded from our [GDrive: https://drive.google.com/folderview?id=0B1PVLadG_dCKaHJobVpDcTluazg&usp=sharing](https://drive.google.com/folderview?id=0B1PVLadG_dCKaHJobVpDcTluazg&usp=sharing).

 ## Dependency: